 Career Advancement coaching for leaders adapting to new responsibilities with their core competencies and skills in a new cross-functioning role;

-Succession coaching to help leaders define desired outcomes and timelines for an important transition in the life of the company.
+Succession coaching helps leaders define desired outcomes and timelines for an important transition in the life of the company.

 Even if particular circumstances don’t seem to warrant coaching, any executive can benefit from the perspective of someone outside their board or executive team.
 As Stephen Miles, CEO of The Miles Group, states, “Even the best-of-the-best CEOs have their blind spots and can dramatically improve their performance with an outside perspective weighing in<.”

 Even though nearly all CEOs desire coaching, why do so many still not pursue it?
 We asked a PROMARK executive leader to weigh in: